jcomeauictx/linux-artik/README.md

   the white start button.
 It came shipped in the "Zigbee On" setting, but moving it to "Always On" took care of this, and the board attempts to boot as soon as power is applied (when the slide switch is in the "On" position).
+  Unfortunately, however, if the power comes up to 5VDC too slowly, as on my solar panel setup, it fails to boot.
 * [Aaron Heise's ARTIK710 Images article](https://medium.com/hi-z-labs/custom-artik-710-images-7c78039473bb), [archived](https://ipfs.io/ipfs/QmVE3xespNrHMAxjqsUUFvDnqXkGbwG7AznfrLpyurkB3T)